ibm-cloud-security/appid-serversdk-nodejs/README.md

 }));
 ```
 Note:
-1. If your Cloud directory setting "Allow users to sign-in without email verification" set to "No", the process will end without retrieving App ID access and id tokens.
+If your Cloud directory setting "Allow users to sign-in without email verification" is set to "No", the process will end without retrieving App ID access and id tokens.
-2. Make sure to set "Allow users to sign up and reset their password" to ON, in Cloud Directory settings that are in AppID dashboard.

-#### Forgot Password
+### Forgot Password
 Pass WebAppStrategy "show" property and set it to WebAppStrategy.FORGOT_PASSWORD, will launch the App ID forgot password from.
 ```javascript
 app.get("/forgot_password", passport.authenticate(WebAppStrategy.STRATEGY_NAME, {